bgtdevhub/covid19-lga-arcgis-au/vic/README.md

 ### How it works?

 In every xx minutes, this lambda function will call an API provided by The Guardian.
-This API provides the details of all local government areas with the latest COVID-19 data.
+This API provides the details of all local government areas in Victoria with the latest COVID-19 data.
 This lambda function will dynamically update the total cases of each location, the features of arcGIS layer.

 ### Prerequisites